The Legend of Holly Claus

 Is it any good?

+This is a good read for kids who like fantasy, strong female characters, and a bit of innocent romance.
 A new take on the jolly, pink-cheeked, white-bearded man living in the North Pole, the father of Holly Claus has a temper, can be impetuous, is flirtatious with his wife, and struggles like any parent to settle his overachieving adolescent daughter.
-THE LEGEND OF HOLLY CLAUS is a good read for kids who like fantasy, strong female characters, and a bit of innocent romance.

 This book in the Julie Andrews Collection is filled with flowery descriptions and accompanied by delicate illustrations.
 Certainly easy to read, the bulk of the drama is in the beginning and end, which may cause some readers to put it down and forget to pick it back up.
 However, this is a great holiday selection for kids who favor books with fantasy, romantic heroism, and plucky females.